 22.1.7 Establish auxiliary organs necessary for performing its functions.

 22.1.8 Determine the place for holding the annual World Tourism Expo and Beijing Fragrant Hills Tourism Summit.
-The Assembly shall be held once in every four years.
-The Council shall be held annually.

 Article Twenty-Three.
 Council Members